garrandall/popular-music-data/tracks/knockin--boots-candyman.md

 Will still end up knockin the boots

 (Chorus)
-Ooh boy I love you so
+Oh boy I love you so
 Never ever ever gonna let you go
 Once I get my hands on you